XIONG-ZHIPeng/Note2024/PaperReading/UESTCGraduationProject/A Survey on Evaluation of Large Language Models.md

 ### Factuality

 Factuality in the context of LLMs refers to the extent to which the information or answers provided by the model align with real-world truths and verifiable facts.(avoid factual hallucination)

+### Robustness, Ethic, Bias, and Trustworthiness

+#### Robustness

+Robustness studies the stability of a system when facing unexpected inputs.

+- out-of-distribution robustness
+- adversarial robustness

+#### Ethic and bias

+LLMs may magnify harmful information existing in the crawled training corpora.

+#### Trustworthiness

+The information generated can include inaccuracies or statements ungrounded in reality, a phenomenon known as hallucination.

+### Social Science

+The output produced by LLMs serve as valuable resources for enhancing productivity.
+However, it is crucial tp acknowledge that existing LLMs cannot completely replace human professionals in this domain.

+### Natural Science and Endineering

+#### Mathematics

+LLMs lack the capability to engage in mathematical research.

+#### General science

+#### Engineering

+- Code generation tasks

+    ChatGPT has developed superior skills in dynamic programming, greedy algorithm, and search, but it struggles in data structure, tree, and graphy theoty.

+- Software Engineering
+- Commonsnese planning tasks
+    LLMs can handle simple engineering tasks, but they perform poorly on complex engineering tasks.

+### Medical Application

+- Medical query
+- Medical examination
+- Medical assistants

+## Where to evaluate: datasets and benchmarks

+- Benchmarks for General tasks
+    - Chatbot Arena
+    - MT-Bench

+-  Benchmarks for Specific Downstream tasks
+-  Benchmarks for Multi-modal tasks

+## How to evaluate

+- automatic evaluation
+- human evaluation

+### automatic evaluation

+automatic evaluation uses metrics or indicators and evaluation tools to assess the performance of models, such as accuracy, BLEU, ROUGE..

+### human evaluation

+Human evaluation becomes a natural choice in some non-standard cases where automatic evaluation is not suitable, for instance, in open-generation tasks